Girl Power… Health! Mind! Body!

 Having a powerful girl who gets exercise keeps her energized.
 I love to find activities we can do together.
 For my daughter and I, we both love ballet, so on any given day you can be sure we are doing barre exercises together.
 The world is a beautiful place, try to enjoy it and become one with it!

 Raising a little girl into a strong woman is the ultimate goal.
 Making healthy choices, keeping your kids active, and being kind to your sisterhood tribe is only part of it.
 Inspired by active girls and created by Lululemon, Ivivva sparks and connects a global community of brave, compassionate and adventurous girls – to get involved, support each other and impact the world around them in their own unique way.
 Ivivva represents “girl power” in every way possible.
 So glad I stepped into this store located at the Westfield UTC Mall.
 The girls loved expressing their “girl power” dressed in the latest Ivivva fashions.
 Ivivva designs athletic wear specifically to help girls perform at their best in their various activities and pursuits.
-Thank you Ivivva for designing athletic wear that allows the girls to focus on their flips rather than their clothes.
+Thank you Ivivva for designing athletic wear that allows the girls to focus on their flips rather than their clothes

 Ivivva would like to offer one girl with GIRL POWER a transitional backpack!
 All you have to do is the following: Follow all three of us: @citygirlgonemom, @Ivivva_utc, and @westfieldutc!
 Post a photo of your girl and hashtag it: #ivivvagirlpower Don’t forget to TAG A FRIEND!
+This contest in now closed!

 Girls are wearing the following items from Ivivva: